iabdousd/iabdousd/README.md

 [![Abderrahmane's github stats](https://github-readme-stats.vercel.app/api?username=iabdousd&theme=dark&show_icons=true&count_private=true)](https://github.com/iabdousd)
 <br><br>

-Hey!
-My name is Abderrahmane, and you can call me Abdou.<br>
-I'm a Full Stack developer working as a Freelancer.

-Currently i've been working with many different technologies, front-end and back-end, low and high platform, each one focusing an different goal purpose.
+Hi there!
+My name is Abderrahmane, but you can call me Abdou.
+I'm a Full Stack developer and a Freelancer.
+I have a diverse skillset and have worked with a wide range of technologies, both on the front-end and back-end, and at various levels of abstraction.

-A beautiful and intuitive user interface is just as important as well coded software.
+I believe that a well-designed user interface is just as important as efficient and reliable code.
+I thrive in problem-solving situations and enjoy tackling challenges head-on, no matter the language or framework.

-No matter what the languages or frameworks you've thrown at me.
-I will get the job done!

-And i love to create algorithms and heuristics!
+In addition to my technical skills, I have a passion for creating algorithms and heuristics.
+I'm always looking for new opportunities to learn and grow as a developer.
+Let's work together and bring your project to life!